 and applied the algorithm to study intense tropical cyclones

-and there is not a good understanding of why this occurs.
+yet there is not a good understanding of which schemes work best.

 I helped develop an algorithm that identifies the most likely pathway leading to rapid intensification in a high-resolution weather model

 It can be expensive to compute the ground-state energy